Presenting brand identity

 Present each one with equal value, and one by one.
 If you show them all at once, it turns into a beauty contest and the decision will be purely based on aesthetics.
 Presenting them individually, allows the audience to hear your decisions and absorb each one, without the inherent urge to compare.

-Now this can be a hard one to do, but it is so key to a successful design reveal.
+Now this can be a hard one to do, but it is very important.
 Time.
 Give the audience time to take in each logo in before you talk.
-This is tricky right?
 Comfortable silences are hard to achieve mid-presentation.
-You naturally want to start talking about it, to avoid any confusion or misinterpretation.
+You naturally want to start talking about the branding solutions, to avoid any confusion or misinterpretation.

 These silent moments are crucial in allowing the client to take it in, to come to their own initial conclusions.
 Count to 10 in your head.
 Remember, you’ve spent time imagining it, sketching it, digitalising it and tweaking it so you know it like the back of your hand.
 You’ve been staring at it for so long, the fresh feeling is now replaced with familiarity.
 For the audience this is the first time they have seen it.
 Give them time.
 Let the logo’s speak for themselves.